mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 You might need to adjust file paths and other parameters within the scripts.

-Run each script from the command line: python 1-test-embeddings-openai.py etc.
+Run each script from the command line.
+Example: python 1-test-embeddings-openai.py

-# Additional Notes

-Replace "text-embedding-ada-002" with your desired OpenAI model name for generating embeddings.
-Error handling is included in some scripts (demonstrated) but can be further improved for production use.